-The Scrutiny and Governance Officer also gave an update on the Action Tracker (Appendix A to the minutes).
-There were 6 actions, Action A003 on monies carried forward was still outstanding and it was agreed to extend the deadline for this, which the Scrutiny and Governance Officer would follow-up and update the action tracker.
+The Scrutiny and Governance Officer gave an update on the Action Tracker (Appendix A to the minutes), which he explained included requests for further information.
+There were 6 actions, Action A003 on monies carried forward was outstanding and it was agreed to extend the deadline for this, which the Scrutiny and Governance Officer would follow-up and update the action tracker ASAP.
+The remaining actions had later deadlines .